 Once there, you will see that you have to follow the barriers and go through a whole circuit towards a checkpoint (with staff more busy on their phones than checking anything despite the gates ringing non-stop...).

-These restrictions are a delight for sellers of elephant trousers, a typical souvenir for good tourists in Thailand.
-The advantages of these are that they are fairly easy to put on and take off. (elastic waist), that it doesn't cost much (100 Baht) and it's quite light.
+These restrictions are a boon for vendors of elephant pants, a typical souvenir for tourists in Thailand.
+Their advantages are that they are easy to put on and take off (elastic waistband), inexpensive (100 Baht), and quite lightweight.

 2- Temple of Dawn (Wat Arun)